SitaCicirko/Java-module-1-SalaryPayout-/README.md

 will take care of the implementation of the methods declared in the abstract class.
 3. Two classes of workers that will represent different kinds of workers – those who have a fixed salary and employees who are accounted for hours worked.
++
+Using the code created above, create new employee objects: an employee earning PLN 5 for creating one product, an employee who earns a basic salary of PLN 2,000 and 20% of this salary if will make additional sales of any product.